clemcer/loggifly/docs/guide/config-walktrough.md

   disable_shutdown_message: False        # Suppress shutdown notification
   disable_config_reload_message: False   # Suppress config reload notification
   disable_container_event_message: False # Suppress notification when monitoring of containers start/stop
+  # The following settings can also be set per container or per keyword/regex pattern
   notification_cooldown: 5      # Seconds between alerts for same keyword (per container)
   notification_title: default   # configure a custom template for the notification title (see section below)
   action_cooldown: 300          # Cooldown period (in seconds) before the next container action can be performed.
 Maximum is always at least 60s.